Helping you find debt relief

 Chapter 7 bankruptcy

 Chapter 7 bankruptcy is available to individuals and businesses looking to quickly and simply resolve their debts.
-Provided you pass the court’s means test, Chapter 7 bankruptcy grants you relief from debts through the liquidation of your assets.
-Because many household and personal items are exempt, you can make a fresh start with limited disruption to your life.
+Provided you pass the court’s means test, Chapter 7 bankruptcy grants you relief from debts through the liquidation of your non-exmept assets.
+Because many household and personal items are exempt, together with your homestead you can make a fresh start with limited disruption to your life.

 Chapter 11 bankruptcy